 More information about this award and how to apply for it can be found here.

 Book and Periodical Council

 “The Book and Periodical Council (BPC) is the umbrella organization for Canadian associations that are or whose members are primarily involved in the publishing business.
 The BPC acts as a forum for its members to network, identify common goals and coordinate action to benefit the Canadian writing and publishing industry.”

 The ISC/SCI presence on their site can be seen here.

-Margaret de Boer attends meetings on our behalf.
-She reports on what is happening in ISC/SCI to their meetings, and she reports back to the executive committee anything of interest on the publishing industry in Canada from their meetings.
+Our representative attends meetings on our behalf and reports on what is happening in ISC/SCI to their meetings.
+Information also comes back to the executive committee on anything of interest on the publishing industry in Canada from their meetings.

 The Bulletin is the ISC/SCI newsletter.
 It is published three times a year with a mix of Society news and relevant articles on indexing.